-The Board currently has (and may in future have) allocations to investments which do not fall within any of the other asset classes described in this SIPO, but which the Board considers appropriately reflect the risk profile of the relevant Fund and will contribute to meeting the performance objectives of that Fund or the Scheme.
-Alternative Assets which the Board may invest in include (but are not limited to) private equity interests, forests and forest land.
+We currently have (and may in future have) allocations to investments which do not fall within any of the other asset classes described in this SIPO, but which we consider appropriately reflect the risk profile of the relevant Fund and will contribute to meeting the performance objectives of that Fund or the Scheme.
+Alternative Assets which we may invest in include (but are not limited to) private equity interests, forests and forest land.

-The Committee does not use benchmarks for assessing the Scheme's Growth Fund and Balanced Fund investment performance with respect to Alternative Assets, due to the unavailability of appropriate benchmarks.
+The Committee does not use benchmarks for assessing the Scheme's Growth Fund and Balanced Fund investment performance with respect to Alternative Assets, due to the unavailability of appropriate market indices.